-Pinacate Biosphere Reserve - Planeta.com
+Pinacate Biosphere Reserve

 goo.gl/maps/8ZjZHZk8Ldu2WzXNA

 Located in the state of Sonora the region contrasts sandy coasts with rugged volcanic cones – the region is a 30-mile wide volcanic field.
 The region is named after a local species – a beetle that when threatened, sits vertically on end and emits a foul odor.
 More loveable wildlife includes puma, deer, antelope, wild boar, the Gila monster, bighorn sheep, pronghorn, quail, and red-tailed eagle.
-Visitors to the park will find a rustic vistors center.
+Visitors to the park will find a rustic vistors’ center.

-There are few paths in this region and you can climb on the volcanic cones to observe the craters.
+There are few paths in this region.
 Visitors are encouraged to travel with someone who knows the region or hire an experienced guide and explore the area in a four-wheel-drive vehicle, as the roads are of dubious quality.

 Guide information can be obtained through the visitor’s center.
 Be aware that this area is uninhabited and presents many dangers.
 Make sure to bring along extra water.